-The goal of any healthy diet is to maintain a proper fat intake as more than 60 percent of the body’s energy comes from it.
-Healthy fats such as those found in olive oil, flaxseed oil and nuts help us build cell membranes and regulate blood pressure.
+The goal of any healthy diet is to maintain a proper fat intake.
+Healthy fats such as those found in olive oil, flaxseed oil nuts and fatty fish help us build cell membranes and regulate blood pressure.

-Supplements such as vitamin C have been known to be effective at lowering triglyceride levels by up to 25 percent (13).
-It’s also good for boosting immunity.
+Supplements such as Vitamin C have been known to be effective at lowering triglyceride levels by up to 25 percent (13).
+It’s also good for supporting immunity.
+Aside from supplements, it’s easy to get plenty of vitamin C by eating more fruits and vegetables.
 Omega-3 fatty acids affect triglyceride levels by reducing the liver’s ability to produce them.
-It is better absorbed when it comes from fish oil than an animal source.
+It is better absorbed when it comes from fish or fish oil than an animal source.

 The Bottom Line

 Triglycerides form when refined carbohydrate and sugar intake is high.
 The body turns these foods into fat which eventually accumulates in the bloodstream.
 Having a balanced diet rich in fibre, protein and healthy fats can lower triglyceride levels efficiently.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Added Sugar Intake and Cardiovascular Diseases Mortality Among US Adults (2014, jamanetwork.com)